JustinGOSSES/wellio.js/README.md

 `wellio = require(wellio)`
 to call the sever-side wellio npm module functions in the browser.

-#### 3. <a href="https://github.com/JustinGOSSES/wellio.js/blob/master/notebooks/Wellio%20Demo%20in%20Jupyter%20Notebook%20Node.js.ipynb">Jupyter Notebook</a> Node.js demo
+#### 3. Jupyter Notebook Node.js <a href="https://github.com/JustinGOSSES/wellio.js/blob/master/notebooks/Wellio%20Demo%20in%20Jupyter%20Notebook%20Node.js.ipynb">demo</a>
 Wellio can also be worked with in a jupyter notebook running a node.js kernal.
-Here is a <a href="https://github.com/JustinGOSSES/wellio.js/blob/master/notebooks/Wellio%20Demo%20in%20Jupyter%20Notebook%20Node.js.ipynb">brief demo</a>.

 ## Code Organization Summary